About the Library

 Copying Machines / Printers

-Print card-, coin-, and 88 account-operated copiers and printers are located in the Library for student use at 10 cents a page.
+Students must visit the Business Office in order to load funds to their student print account.
+Account-operated copiers/printers are located in the Library for student use at 10 cents a page.
 Color printing is available for 40 cents a page.
-Print cards cost $1 and come without funds; each $1 will provide 10 prints.

 Lost and Found